Solana

 // 5.
 Retried with payment proof → 200 OKThe 402 flow, visualized.

 HTTP 402 Payment Required exists since 1999.
-We finally make it useful.
+MPP makes it real - on Solana.

 Every design decision optimizes for developer experience and API-first workflows.